How Bail Bonds Work in California

 The bail bonds California system is very similar to that in other states in which the defendant pays the agency a pre-determined amount and in turn they post the entire bail to the court.
 The amount for the initial fee can be cash, but it also can be collateral, assets or securities as well.

 Because the bail bonds agency is posting the bulk of the bail, they have a very strong incentive to see that the defendant makes it to their court date.
-If the defendant decides not to appear or “jumps bail”, the bail bond company can seize whatever collateral was used to secure the initial fee.
+If the defendant decides not to appear or “jumps bail”, the bail bond company can seize whatever collateral was used to secure the initial fee and usually hire bounty hunters to bring a defendant to jail.

-Most companies will send a bounty hunter to track down the defendant and turn them over to the court.
+Most companies will send a bounty hunter to track down the defendant and turn them over to the court, this is simply how bail bonds work in California and the rest of the nation that uses commercial bail.
 This is bad for the cosignor as they are now on the hook for the cost to find and deliver the defendant back to jail.
 This also means there is no cost to the taxpayer!

 California Bail Bonds Charges & Fees